 Last but not least, cohort analysis helps you spot different behavioral patterns.
 It tells you how well your app performs among different user groups, also known as “cohorts”.

 Implement analytics during mobile application development helps you in more customer retention and improving sales decisions.
-At Amplework, with the best mobile app developers, you can get an extra shot of features and functionalities in your app.
+At Amplework, with the best mobile app developers, you can implement new features and functionalities in your app.
 Share us your requirements and we will come up with the best.